szilard-n/free-genai-bootcamp-2025/sentence-construction/deepseek/README.md

 - Provide **examples, step-by-step instructions, or role-based context** to guide the model effectively.

 By following these guidelines, you can provide better context for DeepSeek-V3 and improve its performance on your specific tasks.

+# Prompting Journey Notes

+- DeepSeek is correctly respecting the given rules and constraints
+- DeepSeek server is always busy and it takes a lot of retries to respond
+- Retrying the promts many time results to error messages stating that there were too many requests and that I should wait.